 Social media has also played a huge role in the popularity of immersive art.
 Platforms like Instagram have turned these installations into viral sensations.
 Artists like Yayoi Kusama have installations that are essentially “Instagram gold”.
 The interactive and photogenic nature of immersive installations makes them perfect for sharing, and let’s be real—who doesn’t want to post a photo of themselves in a mirrored infinity room?

-Examples of Famous Immersive Art Installations
+Notable Examples of Immersive Art Installations

 One of the most famous examples of a viral immersive installation is the Rain Room by Random International.
 It’s an installation that allows visitors to walk through a rainstorm without getting wet, thanks to motion sensors that stop the rain wherever you step.
 The installation became so popular that it had to be extended multiple times due to overwhelming demand.